dsh0416/blog/source/_posts/safari-is-fast-but-so-what-english.md

 ```
 IT IS STILL THREE 1s!
 There's not any HTTP spectification to define the Idempotence of POST action.
 This must cause serious problems due to the basic concepts of HTTP actions.

+If we check the output from the backend, there is only one 1, which means the three POST requests are cached by Safari?!

-If we assume the reliability of idempotence, we could hash the parameters to improve the performance of callbacks in the event engine of a browser.
+If we assume the reliability of idempotence, we could hash the parameters to reduce the response time with cache and improve the performance of callbacks in the event engine of a browser.
 But apparently, this assumption is incorrect, and Safari does make such optimizations, which causes the bug.

 ## Bug Report

 ![Screenshot](/static/safari-js-bug.png)

+If we check this problem carefully on the Internet, people started asking questions about Safari cache POST requests and Safari cache GET requests with cache disabled from 2012.

 I submitted this bug from Apple's feedback system in 2016.
 After four years, the feedback system has evolved to Feedback Assistant; Mac OS X has been renamed to macOS; El Capitan has been upgraded to Big Sur.
 But this bug is still in the latest Safari (16610.2.8.1.1).
 My ticket is still open, with NO RESPONSE.